Victoria and Albert Museum, Photography Centre

 The V&A has created a new Photography Centre, doubling the permanent gallery space.
 The museum has one of the largest and most important collections of photographs in the world, with over 800,000 objects.

-The design celebrates the original features of the museum's nineteenth-century picture galleries, while creating innovative and imaginative spaces for visitors to encounter the medium from its origins in the 19th century to the present day.
+The design celebrates the original features of the museum's nineteenth-century picture galleries, while creating innovative and imaginative spaces for visitors to encounter the medium from its origins in the nineteenth century to the present day.

 The gallery was officially opened in October 2018 by the museum’s royal patron, HRH The Duchess of Cambridge.